 What Does It All Mean?

 What’s on the horizon is a big change in how packaging is conceived, created, and interacted with.
 Be prepared for the standard cardboard cereal box, which hasn’t really changed since its invention, to disappear from grocery store shelves.
-What you might have on your kitchen table at breakfast is a box that talks, tells you what ingredients its cereal is made from, when it’s about to expire, when it’s almost empty, recommends other products, and link to your social media profiles.
+What you might have on your kitchen table at breakfast is a box that talks, tells you what ingredients its cereal is made from, when it’s about to expire, when it’s almost empty, recommends other products, and links to your social media profiles.

 If you’re really interested, there’s more info at Active & Intelligent Packaging Association.
 They’re also holding a conference in Germany in September.